 1. Why hasn’t UCC appeared in the criminal proceedings in India, and why didn't former Chairman Warren Anderson appear before he died?

 A. With regard to Bhopal litigation in India, all the key people from UCIL -- officers and those who actually ran the plant -- have appeared to face charges, which were reduced to a misdemeanor status.
 Neither UCC nor its officials are subject to the jurisdiction of the Indian court since they did not have any involvement in the operation of the plant.
 By requirement of the GOI, the plant was designed, owned, operated and managed by UCIL and its employees.

 2. Isn't UCC in violation of Judge Keenan's 1986 order requiring the company to appear in Indian Courts?

 A. No. The American litigation was civil litigation.
 Judge Keenan's order and Union Carbide's consent were with respect to civil jurisdiction in India -- not criminal jurisdiction.
 UCC did litigate and settle the civil claims arising from the Bhopal tragedy in the Indian civil courts.
 UCC is not subject to criminal jurisdiction in India and has not consented to it.
 UCC was not required to appear in any criminal matters in India.

-As the U.S. Court of Appeals noted in its 2006 decision upholding Judge John Keenan's rulings in the Bano case, UCC did not violate his order to consent to the civil jurisdiction of the Indian courts, which was imposed as a condition to the dismissal of earlier litigation in the United States based upon the 1984 gas release on the grounds of forum non conveniens, by not appearing in the criminal case in India.
-Click here to view the complete opinion of the Court of Appeals.
+As the U.S Court of Appeals for the Second Circuit in New York noted in its 2006 decision upholding Judge John Keenan's rulings in the Bano case, UCC did not violate his order to consent to the civil jurisdiction of the Indian courts, which was imposed as a condition to the dismissal of earlier litigation in the United States based upon the 1984 gas release on the grounds of forum non conveniens, by not appearing in the criminal case in India.
+Click here for the complete 2006 opinion of the U.S. Court of Appeals for the Second Circuit.

 3. Is it true that UCC is being tried "in absentia" in India?